Scifabric/pybossa/doc/install.rst

 PYBOSSA uses the git_ distributed version control system for handling the PYBOSSA server source code as well as the template projects.

-Git_ is a freen and open source distributed version control system designed to handle everything from small to very large projects with seepd and efficiency.
+Git_ is a free and open source distributed version control system designed to handle everything from small to very large projects with seepd and efficiency.

 .. _git: http://git-scm.com/